Energy saving advice tips

 For those who don’t know, an energy campaign was started by the Sun newspaper in response to ‘revelations’ that energy comparison sites were commonly withholding cheaper energy providers who wouldn’t give kickbacks or commissions.
 If you can resist just clicking the first thing that turns up in Google, you will get all the best deals on the table, not just the highest third party commission payers.
 At the time of writing ‘thisbigdeal’ are boasting an average saving of over £300.

 Be an energy shopper

-As with all quotes, always compare any quote with another.
-So in that spirit why not try the UK’s energy regulator OFGEM for good measure, or Go energy shopping as promoted in the UK by the governments ‘be an energy shopper’ campaign.
-I know switching is a major hassle for some (I’m thinking of me here) but I have now switched and I continue to save money with a lesser known firm, and as long as they remain sensible I will stay with them, simple as that.
+As with all quotes or advice, always compare one with another, so I’d recommend someone impartial like Citizens advice.
+I know switching is a major hassle, but I have now switched and I continue to save money with a lesser known firm, and as long as they remain sensible I will stay with them, simple as that.

 Think about it for a moment.
 A lot of people do a hard week’s work for £200 – 300 after tax, so fill in an email or make a phone call to switch, time taken… 30 mins max.